From How-To Guides To Market Trends: 17 Blog Ideas For Real Estate To Attract More Clients

 7. Top mistakes to avoid when selling your home

-Sellers want to avoid pitfalls that could delay a sale or reduce profits.
-Providing tips on achieving this positions you as an advocate for their best interests.
+Sellers want to avoid pitfalls that could delay a sale or reduce profits, so providing tips on achieving this positions you as an advocate for their best interests.

 Consider discussing the following common problems:

-Check out the blog post below from The Mardona Group Inc. that covers six mistakes sellers should avoid.
+The blog post below from The Mardona Group Inc. covers six mistakes sellers should avoid.
 It includes a helpful infographic to make the article visually dynamic and covers a wide range of pointers that give readers tangible value:

 Investment properties are increasingly popular, but they can be complex.
 A guide like this appeals to aspiring real estate investors who may be unsure where to start.
-Writing a blog post about real estate investing helps you target investors if this is the audience you want to attract.
+Writing a blog post about real estate investing helps you target investors if that’s your target audience.

 You could include:

-Below is an example of a real estate investment-focused blog post from Joy Bender, who often blogs specifically about the San Diego community where she operates:
+Below is an example of a real estate investment-focused blog post from Partners Real Estate on investing in commercial properties:

 9. How to improve your home’s curb appeal on a budget